kenstandard/ken-js/docs/introduction.md

 ## Knowledge Graphs

 Knowledge graphs are typically databases of "facts", where facts can be used to declare values for a wide variety of properties and subjects.
 The most famous knowledge graph is [that from Google](https://en.wikipedia.org/wiki/Knowledge_Graph), which contains billions of facts and is used heavily for search results.
-[This article](https://hackernoon.com/wtf-is-a-knowledge-graph-a16603a1a25f) on hackernoon does a good job explaining the basics.
+[This article](https://hackernoon.com/wtf-is-a-knowledge-graph-a16603a1a25f) on Hackernoon does a good job explaining the basics.

 Knowledge graphs are very flexible.
 Unlike conventional spreadsheets and databases setups, they can be used to declare any arbitrary number of properties.
 This is great for situations where the data has a lot of variety.